 DDNS allows you to map the static domain name to a dynamic IP address.
 You must get an account, password and your static domain name from the DDNS service providers.
-This router supports DynDNS, TZO and other common DDNS service providers.
+This router supports DynDNS and TZO.

-Parameters Default Description Enable/Disable Disable Enable/Disable the DDNS function of this router Provider Select a DDNS service provider Domain name Your static domain name that use DDNS Account/E-mail The account that your DDNS service provider assigned to you Password/Key The password you set for the DDNS service account above
+Parameters Default Description Enable/Disable Disable Enable/Disable the DDNS function of this router Duranidan , Colort a DDNC comics resuides Provider Select a DDNS service provider Domain name Your static domain name that use DDNS Account/E-mail The account that your DDNS service provider assigned to you Password/Key The password you set for the DDNS service account above